 Hot Water Beach: your personal seaside spa pool

 At Hot Water Beach, a natural spring runs deep within the earth beneath the beach.
 Steaming hot and rich with minerals, it bubbles through the sand.
 At the southern end of the beach it is possible to dig your own hot pool and relax in the naturally heated mineral water.
 As you soak in the soothing hot spring water, you can enjoy enchanting views of the beach and ocean skyline.
-Having your own spa pool on the very edge of the Pacific Ocean is another unique experience along the Coromandel coastline that you will never forget.
+Having your very own spa pool on the very edge of the Pacific Ocean is a unique experience of the Coromandel coastline you will never forget.

 Coromandel creativity: a thriving community of artists and craftspeople